dtcenter/METplus-Training/docs/modules/METplus/use_case_brightness_temperature_distance_map.rst

 team at NCAR.
 This video will cover how to run the Brightness Temperature Distance Map Use Case.
 Specific information about this Use Case can be found in the `METplus User's Guide <https://metplus.readthedocs.io/en/main_v4.0/Users_Guide>`_.
 Click on User's Guide.
-Go to section 5, METplus Use Cases, Model Applications, Convection Allowing Models and click on `Grid-Stat: Brightness Temperature Distance Maps <https://metplus.readthedocs.io/en/latest/generated/model_applications/convection_allowing_models/GridStat_fcstFV3_obsGOES_BrightnessTempDmap.html>`_.
+Go to Section 5, METplus Use Cases,
+Model Applications, Convection Allowing Models and click on `Grid-Stat: Brightness Temperature Distance Maps <https://metplus.readthedocs.io/en/latest/generated/model_applications/convection_allowing_models/GridStat_fcstFV3_obsGOES_BrightnessTempDmap.html>`_.
 Scroll down to METplus Workflow.